 Here are some facts about resolving your debt with the IRS.

-2. Only 3 types of professionals can represent you in front of the IRS.
+2. Only 3 types of professionals can represent you before the IRS.

 While you can represent yourself in front of the IRS.
 It might not be the best idea, especially if your debt is very high or you've ignored the situation for a long time.